Murder of the Goldmark family: David Lewis Rice

-Later, Brand recognized that among the subjects approached during the Duck Club discussions were the alleged Communist ties of the Goldmark family, leading Rice to search more and more on the subject, coming to the conclusion that Charles Goldmark was the “regional director of the American Communist Party” and that Rice had to act to save America.

-Meanwhile, Rice's financial situation began to worsen, with him being deeper and deeper in debt and his unemployment compensation having run out 4 or 5 months prior to the murders.
+Among the subjects discussed during Duck Club meetings were the alleged Communist ties of the Goldmark family, leading Rice to research the subject.
+Rice concluded that Charles Goldmark was the “regional director of the American Communist Party” and that Rice had to act to save America.
+Meanwhile, Rice's financial situation began to worsen, as he found himself deeper and deeper in debt and his unemployment compensation ran out 4 or 5 months prior to the murders.

 Murder

 Preparation

 Rice's girlfriend, Anne Davis, had gone on vacation for Christmas and had left food and money for him with the understanding he would be out when she came back.
 Rice pawned Davis's television for $10.

 Days before the murders, Rice tested chloroform on himself and bought a pair of manacles and a toy pistol.
 He also bought an M1 Garand but decided not to use it because of the noise it would have made.
 These items and other tools and weapons appeared in a list entitled "Basic Armament for One Man Mission" in a notebook, written by Rice, found by police in a search of Anne Davis' apartment two days after the crime.

-Rice planned to torture Charles to force him to give a list of Communist operatives and then murder him, to work his way up to the ladder of the Communist hierarchy.
-Rice also wanted the Goldmark's money, since he imagined they were wealthy.
+Rice planned to torture Charles to force him to give a list of Communist operatives and then murder him, in order to work his way up to the ladder of the Communist hierarchy.
+Rice also wanted the Goldmarks' money, since he imagined they were wealthy.
 It was later determined that Rice's motivation to commit the murders was based equally on both political and financial factors.
-Rice confessed to having wanted to murder the Goldmark's for six months, but that he did not include the Goldmark children and thought they would have been absent the day of the killings, though Rice stated that, as the children had seen him, he had to kill them: "The children - I didn't expect them."

-On approximately November 1, Rice traveled to the Goldmark's neighborhood to "see what kind of house it was and just to check out the neighborhood" and failed to see to what Charles and Annie looked like.
-One week later, Rice visited Goldmark's office building but failed at see Charles and in December he went back to their house and was not able to see if they lived there.
+On approximately November 1, Rice traveled to the Goldmarks' neighborhood to "see what kind of house it was and just to check out the neighborhood" and failed to see to what Charles and Annie looked like.
+One week later, Rice visited Goldmark's office building but failed to see Charles and in December he went back to their house and was not able to see if they lived there.